Viktoria8888/Basic-Math-Tool/README.md

 $pip install matplotlib
 ```
 The program takes the list of coefficients as an argument and performs different functions on it.
 In particular,

- 1) Converts an expanded polynomial to a factored polynomial.
+ 1) Converts a factored polynomial to an expanded polynomial.
+Function takes a list containing polynomial roots and returns a list containing polynomial coefficients.
+ There are many polynomials with the same roots.
+However, this function returns one of them,
+ more specifically, one that has the first coefficient equal to 1.

  2) Generates a graph of a polynomial in a specified range.